mapninja/ArcGIS-Online-101/ReadMe.md

 * Uploading data to AGO
 * Using Web Map services in AGO
 * Simple Analysis using spatial allocation and joins
-* Using ArcGIS Onine to create data
+* Using ArcGIS Online to create data
 * Creating and sharing custom applications with ArcGIS Online

 GIS Resources: